Hornbill-Docs/hdoc-library/hdoc-library/configuration/intelligent-capture/field-conditions.md

 :::tip
-Please note that not every type of value make sense to compare with every operator, for example for values like numbers use < or > and for strings is better to use starts with or contains.
+Please note that not every type of value makes sense to compare with every operator.
+For example, for values like numbers, it's appropriate to use < or >, whereas for strings, it is better to use "starts with" or "contains."
 :::

 ### Displaying Conditional Fields